Pomeranian

 Breed Appearance:

 The Pomeranian is a small, spirited dog known for its luxurious, silky double coat and fox-like expression.
 They feature a compact body, erect ears, and a distinctive plume-like tail that curls elegantly over the back.
-Their thick, fluffy coat, which requires regular grooming, comes in a variety of colors including orange, black, white, blue, and cream.
+Their thick, fluffy coat, which requires regular grooming, comes in a variety of colours including orange, black, white, blue, and cream.
 Pomeranians have exceptionally bright, almond-shaped eyes that radiate intelligence, curiosity, and playful charm.
 Beloved for their vivacious personality and regal bearing, they truly excel as delightful companions and lively, alert watchdogs.

 Breed Type - Family/guard: